Great Moments in Travel History – December 2015

 The attack on Pearl Harbor by the Empire of Japan occurred on December 7, 1941, bringing the United States into World War II.

-On December 7, 1946, the deadliest hotel fire in United States history occurred at the Winecoff Hotel, now known as the Ellis Hotel, in Atlanta, Georgia.
+On December 7, 1946, the deadliest hotel fire in U.S. history occurred at the Winecoff Hotel, now known as the Ellis Hotel, in Atlanta, Georgia.
 One hundred and nineteen people perished in the blaze.

-The Park Slope Plane Crash occurred on December 16, 1960, when United Airlines Flight 826 collided with Trans World Airlines Flight 266 over New York City.
-All 128 passengers onboard the flights, as well as six people on the ground, lost their lives.
+The Park Slope Plane Crash occurred on December 16, 1960, when United Airlines Flight 826, a Douglas DC-8-11, collided with Trans World Airlines Flight 266, a Lockheed L-1049 Super Constellation, over New York City.
+All 128 passengers onboard the aircraft, as well as six people on the ground, lost their lives.
 The incident became the first time in history that a black box was used to provide details in a plane crash investigation.